theheraldproject/theheraldproject.github.io/guide/code.md

 # About the code

-This section describes the whole code base
+This section describes the whole code base.

 ## Test applications